dougsweetser/Q/docs/Math/scalars_vectors.md

 ![\(I q\) conjugated times I q = \(t squared + X dot X, 0\), the Euclidean norm](../images/Math/scalars_vectors/s_gr_12.gif)

-In order to change from wrist watch time (the interval in spacetime) to the norm of a Hilbert space does not require any change in the transformation quaternion, only a change in the multiplication step.
+In order to change from wrist watch time (the interval in space-time) to the norm of a Hilbert space does not require any change in the transformation quaternion, only a change in the multiplication step.
 Therefore a transformation which generates the Schwarzschild interval of general